Hereditary Graph Product Structure and $\cal H$-clique-width: Introduction

-The basic goal of the product structure theory can be seen in studying graph classes which admit such a product structure, that is, they can be constructed as subgraphs of the strong product of two (or more) simpler graphs, specifically of the product of a path and a graph of small tree-width.
-Within this setting, there are two major restrictions; first that the containment (subgraph) relation is not induced, and second that this kind of a superstructure can reasonably study only sparse graph classes.
+The basic goal of the graph product structure theory can be seen in studying which graph classes admit such a product structure, that is, for which classes their members are isomorphic to a subgraph of the strong product of two (or more) simpler graphs, specifically of the product of a path and a graph of small tree-width.
+Within this traditional setting, there are two major restrictions; first that the containment (subgraph) relation is not induced, and second, that graph classes expressible in the described way are necessarily sparse -- they are of bounded local tree-width from the definition.

-We give a different perspective on the product structure -- the {\em$\ca H$-clique-width} of \Cref{def:hcw} -- addressing both mentioned issues, that is, getting graphs which admit the traditional product structure as {\em induced subgraphs} in such strong products (thus, making a {\em hereditary product structure}), and capturing also classes of dense graphs.
-This new concept is closely related to another classical structural notion in graph theory; the clique-width measure (see in \Cref{sec:prelim}).
-Briefly, the definition of {$\ca H$-clique-width} for a graph class $\ca H$, analogously to the traditional clique-width, deals with $(H,\ell)$-expressions for $H\in\ca H$ such that every vertex is labelled with a pair $(i,w)$ where $w\in V(H)$ and $i$ is the colour, and the edge-addition operation between colours $i$ and $j$ adds edges precisely between vertices labelled $(i,w)$ and $(j,t)$ such that $wt\in E(H)$.
+We propose a different perspective on the graph product structure -- the {\em$\ca H$-clique-width} of \Cref{def:hcw} -- addressing both mentioned issues.
+On one hand, this perspective allows us to express graphs admitting the traditional product structure as isomorphic to {\em induced subgraphs} in strong products (\Cref{thm:fromprods0}), bringing a new {\em hereditary graph product structure} concept.
+On the other hand, within this new concept, also classes of {\em dense graphs} can be studied, which is impossible in the traditional product structure theory.
+We comment on this improvement in more detail below.

+The new concept is closely related to another classical structural notion in graph theory; the clique-width measure (see \Cref{sec:prelim}).
+Briefly, the definition of {$\ca H$-clique-width} for a graph class $\ca H$, analogously to the traditional clique-width, deals with $(H,\ell)$-expressions for $H\in\ca H$ such that every vertex is labelled with a pair $(i,w)$ where $w\in V(H)$ and $i\in\{1,\ldots,\ell\}$ is the colour, and the edge-addition operation between colours $i$ and $j$ adds edges precisely between vertices labelled $(i,w)$ and $(j,t)$ such that $wt\in E(H)$.
+The $\ca H$-clique-width of a graph $G$ is then the least $\ell$ for which a graph isomorphic to $G$ is built using an $(H,\ell)$-expression.
 The full details are presented in \Cref{def:hcw}.

-Our alternative view is two-sided.
-On one hand, any graph admitting the traditional product structure can be obtained as an {\em induced subgraph} of the strong product of a path and a suitable graph of bounded clique-width, and even of bounded tree-width, too (\Cref{thm:fromprods00}).
-On the other hand, a graph $G$ admits the induced product structure with bounded clique-width (of the relevant factor), if and only if $G$ has bounded $\ca H$-clique-width where $\ca H$ is the class of reflexive paths (\Cref{thm:hcwproduct}).
+Our proposed alternative view of graph product structure is two-sided.
+On one hand, any graph admitting the traditional graph product structure can be obtained as an {\em induced subgraph} of the strong product of a path and a suitable graph of bounded clique-width, and even of bounded tree-width, too (\Cref{thm:fromprods00}).
+On the other hand, a graph $G$ admits the induced product structure with bounded clique-width (of the relevant factor), if and only if $G$ has bounded $\ca H$-clique-width where $\ca H$ is the class of reflexive paths (\Cref{thm:hcwproductA}).